muhammadgul/scripts/README.md

 #The output will be written in chambersPlots directory and a combine pdf will be produced named as combine_plots.pdf
 ```

-# If you are interested to use lxplus Virtual Machine, follow the following procedure.
+# (Optional) If you are interested to use lxplus Virtual Machine, follow the following procedure.
 #--------------VM activation-------------
 ```
 https://openstack.cern.ch/project/